heritage-happenings/heritage-happenings.github.io/21-heritage-nice-things.md

 * “Any great art work … revives and readapts time and space, and the measure of its success is the extent to which it makes you an inhabitant of that world - the extent to which it invites you in and lets you breathe its strange, special air.” ― Leonard Bernstein
 * When love and skill work together expect a masterpiece.
 (John Ruskin)

 </details>

-* Many old people live in places they have lived in for a long time and those places have aged with them.
+* Many old people live in places they have lived in for a long time and those places have age with them.
 The beauty of the place has become commonplace.
-Living in thr Heritage is living in a place that has reinvented itself continuously since 1853.
+Life in the Heritage is living in a place that has reinvented itself continuously since 1853.
 From technologies like emergency buttons and WiFi to outsourced catering and earthquake retro-fitting the Heritage is a living, self-improving creation.
 And one of the Great reinventions was asking Julia Morgan to design the premises on Laguna Street.
 Life at the Heritage means you walk in beauty every day.

 ### 7. Security of place ~

 * Old people die from accidents.
 Old people die because living means putting up with too many pains
-* Living at the Heritage means that there are handrails on both sides of the stairs, that everywhere is wheelchair accessible, that there's always an emergency button with reach. security and medical staff can be by your side in seconds
+* Life at the Heritage means that there are handrails on both sides of the stairs, that everywhere is wheelchair accessible, that there's always an emergency button with reach. security and medical staff can be by your side in seconds

 ***